 Adult Faith Formation Class (AFF)

-Our Adult Faith Formation Class (AFF) meets in Centennial Hall every Monday evening from 6:30-8:00PM.
+Our Adult Faith Formation Class (AFF) meets in Centennial Hall most Monday evening from 6:30-8:00PM.
 We have a new course which begins each Fall and Spring.
-All adults are welcome to attend.
-Our upcoming course is based on Bishop Robert Barron’s DVD series entitled, CATHOLICISM: The Pivotal Players.
-For more information, click here.
+All adults are welcome to attend. click here.

 In the spring and fall, study groups form to explore the Scriptures using the Little Rock Scripture guide.
 For specific dates and information contact Loretta Rogers at firstname.lastname@example.org